patrickfuchs/buildH/docs/json_format.md

 To build new hydrogens on a united-atom lipid, we need different informations that are read by **buildH** in a json file.
 By default, some standard lipids are present in **buildH** (in the directory `buildh/lipids/`).
 However, it is possible for the user to supply his/her own json file.
 Here we explain the format of these json files.

-**TODO**: Explain the convention for file naming `FF_lipid.json`.

 ## Generality on the lipid json format

+The convention for naming the json file is `Forcefield_Lipid.json`. `Forcefield` obviously specifies the force field and `Lipid` is the residue name of the lipid in the pdb or gro file.
+One such name can be for example `Berger_POPC.json`.

-The format ressembles a Python dictionnary.
-For example, if we look at the `Berger_POPC.json` file, we have the following:
+The format of the json file ressembles a Python dictionnary.
+For example, if we look at the `Berger_POPC.json` file (already present in **buildH**), we have the following:

 ```
 {